6 October 1976 massacre: Doct6.com

 Former student activists and academics had set up an online archive on the massacre, aimed to raise awareness of the tragedy to the public.
-The project is managed by Professor Puangthong Pawakapan, a professor at Chulalongkorn University.
+The project is managed by Puangthong Pawakapan, a professor at Chulalongkorn University.
 The archive is set up to fight against authorities' attempts to erase the tragedy in most history books.
-The archive can be accessed on Doct6.com, where sources and articles are chronicled digitalized and uploaded for public access.
-The site presents a multitude of sources from photographs, newspaper clippings to oral testimonies as well as death certificates of those that were murdered due to the protest.
+The archive can be accessed on Doct6.com, where sources and articles are chronicled, digitized, and uploaded for public access.
+The site presents a multitude of sources from photographs, newspaper clippings, and oral testimonies to the death certificates of those that were murdered due to the protest.

 Puangthong Pawakapan suggested the five perpetrators should be separated from the death toll.

 Commemoration events

 Thammasat University has been known to host annual commemoration events of the massacre, presenting lectures by historians, interviews with survivors as well as round table discussions, short films and live performances.

-In 2019, Jarupong Thongsin for Democracy Award, an award by the student council of Thammasat University to recognize democracy defender same as the victim Jarupong Thongsin was given for the first time.
+In 2019, the Jarupong Thongsin for Democracy Award, an award created by the student council of Thammasat University to recognize activists fighting for democracy was given for the first time.
+The award is named after Jarupong Thongsin, a student leader who was among the victims of the massacre.

 Films

 Respectfully Yours

-Respectfully Yours is a film directed by Pattaraphon Phoothong and producer Prof Puangthong Pawakapan.
+Respectfully Yours is a film directed by Pattaraphon Phoothong and producer Puangthong Pawakapan.
 The film was first screened in October 2016 at the 40th anniversary commemoration event of Thammasat Massacre.
 The documentary features interviews of the relatives of those who died in the massacre.
 Puangthong explained at a screening that this was an attempt to highlight the faces of the victims, to not "treat them like numbers".

-Song Phi Non
+Song Phi Nong

 A short film called Song Phi Nong (The Two Brothers, สองพี่น้อง) presents the stories of the two activists whose lynching was portrayed in the student play that incited the massacre.
 It was made by the same team that created Respectfully Yours and is available for viewing on the Documentation of Oct 6 Facebook page.
 The film is told through an interview with the two men's brothers, a biography that has national implications.
 The film shows that of the two men, Choomporn has a strong political commitment.
 He and Vichai borrowed their friend's motorcycle and went out to put posters to protest the return of General Thanom, who was exiled three years earlier after the student uprising of 14 October 1973.
 The documentary also shows the location of the lynching, a gate located in Nakhon Pathom.
 The gate is called "the red gate" and stood in the middle of an empty real-estate plot.
 The current owner did not bother to remove the gates after the lynching as he did not want to waste money, indirectly preserving important historical evidence.